 In April 2004, we entered into a license, manufacturing and supply agreement with Affymax, Inc. (Affymax) under which we provided Affymax with a worldwide, non-exclusive license under certain of our proprietary PEGylation technology to develop, manufacture and commercialize OMONTYS® (peginesatide).
-On March 27, 2012, the U.S. Food and Drug Administration (FDA) approved OMONTYS® to treat anemia in patients with chronic kidney disease on dialysis.
+On March 27, 2012, the U.S. Food and Drug Administration (FDA) approved OMONTYS® to treat anemia in patients with chronic kidney disease on dialysis and OMONTYS® sales were initiated in the second quarter of 2012.
 Under our agreement, Affymax is obligated to purchase its entire requirements of the proprietary PEGylation materials required to manufacture OMONTYS® exclusively from Nektar.
 Affymax is responsible for all clinical development, regulatory and commercialization expenses.
 We are entitled to royalties based on annual worldwide net sales of OMONTYS®.
 For a certain period of time, we will share a portion of our future royalty payments with Enzon Pharmaceuticals, Inc.

 In addition, as a result of the FDA's approval of OMONTYS®, we earned a \$2.0 million milestone payment.
 Under our milestone method revenue recognition policy, this substantive milestone was recognized in its entirety upon achievement in March 2012.
-We have previously received other milestone and related payments under our agreement with Affymax and, as of June 30, 2012, we have deferred revenue of approximately \$7.5 million, which we expect to recognize through March 2022, the estimated period through which we are required to provide manufacturing and supply services.
+We have previously received other milestone and related payments under our agreement with Affymax and, as of September 30, 2012, we have deferred revenue of approximately \$7.3 million, which we expect to recognize through March 2022, the estimated period through which we are required to provide manufacturing and supply services.